In Italy the Christmas season begins with the Feast of the Immaculate Conception. Let's discover the Italian traditions of December 8th!

 Spending the feast of the Immaculate Conception in Rome is the perfect way to combine the sacredness of the occasion with culture and fun that can please young and old alike.

-Preparations are in full swing in Piazza Venezia for the traditional lighting of the Christmas tree and illuminations in Via del Corso every year on 8 December.
+Preparations are in full swing in Piazza Venezia for the traditional lighting of the Christmas tree and illuminations in Via del Corso every year during this week.
 This is a much-awaited recurrence by Romans and tourists in the city on this day.

 The Romans used to name each tree, such as "Spelacchio", the rather bare tree, or "Spoiler", the Netflix tree.

-This marvellous fir tree will light up St Peter's and add charm to this eternally beautiful square during the festive season.
+Also fascinating is the tree in Piazza San Pietro, a marvellous fir tree that will light up St Peter's and add charm to this eternally beautiful square during the festive season.

 For romantics and in search of intimacy, the perfect thing is to stroll illuminated by lights of the Christmas tree next to the Colosseum in an unparalleled Christmas atmosphere.